rserrano/geomodelr/docs/source/geomodelr.rst

          boost::python::tuple closest(ModelPython
          {lvalue},boost::python::api::object)

+   **closest_aligned((Model)arg1, (object)point) -> tuple :**

+      Same as closest but in the coordinate system of the parallel cross sections model.

+      The basic definition of the algorithm is that, given a match between geological units, the distance from the point to the unit is the sum of the in-section distance to the point averaged by the distance to the cross section.

+      This algorithm returns the lowest value of the defined distance.

+      Args:
+         (tuple) point: The three coordinates of the point in the parallel sections coordinate system.

+      Returns:
+         (tuple): A tuple with the geological unit and the defined distance to that unit.

+      C++ signature :
+         boost::python::tuple closest_aligned(ModelPython
+         {lvalue},boost::python::api::object)

    **closest_topo((Model)arg1, (object)point) -> tuple :**

       Same as closest but it returns (AIR, inf) if the point is above